thejud/text-processing-cookbook/docs/_sources/visualization.md.txt

     seq 50111222 | pv -lapbet | wc -l
      23.1M 0:00:07 [3.29M/s] [                  <=>

-pv can produce a litle curses progress meter that updates as you go.
+pv can produce a little curses progress meter that updates as you go.
 It has a lot of formatting options, including the lines format, the default bytes format, ETA and other goodies.

 You can also create a trivial monitor in perl: